SadYuyuko/Search-Engine-Result-Hider/README.en.md

 **Highlighting Rules:**
 '@1 *://*.example.com/*' – Adds color borders to 'example.com' and its subdomains
 '@1 title/.*example.*/' – Add a color border to the result matched to the title with 'example'

+**Snippet Matching:**
+`text/.*example.*/` – matches results whose snippet/description contains `example`.
+This rule does not match titles.
+`text/.*exampleabc.*/i` – same as above, case‑insensitive.
+Note: Snipet Matching is a script-only rule that doesn't work in ublacklist

 ### Screenshots：